JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![Area](Trussextraarea.PNG)

 When considering cross-sectional area, I used the minimum required for the truss to work, along with a safety factor.
 Because the project stated no size limitations, I chose a square beam 17mm by 17mm, for a total area of 289 mm².
-This also made further calculations simpler, with less room for error, regardless of who is doing the calculations.
+This also made further calculations simpler and reduced the room for error, regardless of who is doing the calculations.
 The reason behind 16mm was that the square root of the minimum cross-sectional area is 16.6673 mm.
 That being said, you cannot use 15 because the area would be smaller than required.

 ### Weight
 ![Weight](Trussweight.PNG)